denoptim-project/DENOPTIM/doc/user_manual.md

 ### FragSpaceExplorer Input

-A FragSpaceExplorer run (or FSE run) can be performed either by defining the input in the GUI and running the experiment from the gui, or by issuing this command:
+A FragSpaceExplorer run (or FSE run) can be performed either by defining the input in the GUI and running the experiment from the GUI, or by issuing this command:
 ```
 denoptim -r FSE input_parameters_file
 ```